-WHY TO VISIT QATAR
+WHY VISIT QATAR

 The capital, Doha, offers the traveler its white houses and mosques, besides its coastline bordered by palm trees and gardens, but also its ultra-modern buildings.
-You can take a stroll along the corniche or stroll through the parks or visit the various museums: Museum of Islamic Art, Museum of Orientalists and Museum of Modern Art.
+You can take a stroll along the corniche or stroll through the parks or visit the various museums: the Museum of Islamic Art, the Museum of Orientalists, and Museum of Modern Art.
 Do not miss a visit to the souk of the old town.
 On the modern city side, the set of artificial islands The Pearl testifies, among other places, the wealth of this part of the city.

 Qatar is also home to picturesque villages, between seaside and mangroves, beaches and deserts, and even an inland sea to the south-east, hard to imagine when you are in the futuristic environment of Doha.
-You will discover Al Khor, its park and its mosques, Zubara and its fort, Dhakira and the fishing villages around.
-The island of Shara'o has very beautiful beaches and seabed ideal for diving.
+You will discover Al Khor, its park and its mosques, Zubara and its fort, Dhakira, and the fishing villages around.
+The island of Shara’o has very beautiful beaches and seabed ideal for diving.

 The mosques and forts are the unmissable monuments that you can admire in Qatar, throughout its territory.

-The activities to be practiced: treks or safaris in 4X4 in the desert parts (80% of the country), with bivouac in the desert, various water sports like sailing and kite-surfing, or simply bathing.
+The activities to be practiced: treks or safaris in 4X4 in the desert parts (80% of the country), with a bivouac in the desert, various water sports like sailing and kite-surfing, or simply bathing.

 Also interested in crafts, through pottery and sculptures, drawings, paintings, but also traditional jewelry, necklaces or gold bracelets, often magnificent.

-Finally you will be able to attend races of horses or dromedaries, or demonstrations of falconry: not to be missed!
+Finally, you will be able to attend races of horses or dromedaries, or demonstrations of falconry: not to be missed!

 WHAT TO SEE IN QATAR

-Top destination in Qatar are:
+The top destination in Qatar are:

 - Doha desert